slateci/minislate/README.md

 ## Getting Started
 After installing the dependency requirements and pulling the MiniSLATE repository:

-Make sure your Docker is running.
+Make sure your Docker is running using `systemctl status docker`.

 If desired, `source shell_aliases` will allow you to run the minislate command and the internal slate and kubectl commands from any directory.